beancount/ledger2beancount/docs/guide.md

 ```

 They are generally a bad idea since they make it very easy to hide
-problems that are hard to track down.  beancount doesn't support
+problems that are hard to track down.
+Beancount doesn't support
 implicit conversions.

 ledger2beancount supports implicit conversions if there are only two